Why I’m over the Gray Paint Trend and 8 White Paint Colors I’m Currently Crushing On

 But I totally don’t expect him to help me out in repainting all of these walls.
 Pretty sure I’m on my own there.

-Is gray paint going out of style?
+Is gray paint going out of style in 2022?

 It’s beginning to feel like the decade of beige walls where we all opted for that neutral tan paint color that we thought went with EVERYTHING.